senkrad76/Anidea-for-SmartThings/ActionTiles/ActionTiles.md

 ## tiletoiframe.js

-This JavaScript is designed to be called from a `javascript:` URL in a URL Shortcut tile in an ActionTiles panel.
-It searches the current panel for tiles with given IDs (the `at-tile-id` attributes which are in UUID format) and replaces each tile's child elements with an `iframe`.
-It then changes the targets of any other links in the window that begin with a specified string (i.e. the first part of a URL) so that they reference the iframe.
-The default content can be specified and also the `iframe` can be be created slightly bigger than the tile so it can accommodate an ActionTiles panel apparently seamlessly.
+This script converts specified tiles in a panel into iframes which can be used to display any chosen URL.
+It also allows the iframes to be added as targets for other URL Shortcuts in the panel so the contents can be dynamically changed.

+It is probably best to convert URL Shortcuts or blank tiles as they are essentially static so removing their innards is unlikely to confuse anything.
+A URL Shortcut has the advantage that you can use the title, icon and the colour to make it obvious it hasn't been converted yet.

 ### Usage
-Define one or more suitably sized tiles in a panel, each of which will be converted to an `iframe`.
-It is probably best to use URL Shortcuts or blank tiles as they are essentially static so removing their innards is unlikely to confuse anything.
-A URL Shortcut has the advantage that you can use the title, icon and the colour to make it obvious it hasn't been converted yet.
+The script needs to be edited to add the following information for each tile to be converted to an iframe.

+* The `name` to be used for each iframe.
+This could be automatically generated but this allows for the possibility of ActionTiles being updated to support named target windows.
-Track down the `at-tile-id` attribute of each tile's top level element.
-This can be done in a desktop version of Chrome by a right-click on a tile and choosing `Inspect`, then digging it out of the developer window.
-Add this to the appropriate array at the top of the script.
+* The `at-tile-id` attribute of each tile's top level element, which is in UUID format.
+This can be found in a desktop version of Chrome by a right-click on a tile and choosing `Inspect`, then digging it out of the developer window.

-Define a URL Shortcut to call the script (see the script itself for details).
-This can be one or more of the tiles to be converted if you use URL Shortcuts.

-Display the panel and click on the URL Shortcut above to create the iframes and show their default contents.
-Any other converted URL Shortcut tiles will then open in their associatied iframe.

-You may also define additional URL Shortcuts to reset an iframe to its default contents and update the targets.
+* The default URL to be displayed in the iframe.
+* The filter string to be used when converting URL Shortcuts to point at the iframe.
+This is currently matched with the start of each URL.
+If you don't need this just use something that won't match.

+Each of the above are entered in separate arrays so the order needs to be the same in each (this is just how the code evolved).

+In order to allow the iframes to display ActionTiles panels, allowance also needs to be made for the gutter around tiles which will vary depending on the size of your screeen, your choice of tiles, and the contents of your panel.
+The actual iframe is made a defined number of pizels bigger than the tile it replaces.

+The script needs to be installed somewhere convenient and then needs to be called manually from the panel.
+This means defining it as a URL Shortcut with the URL `javascript: $.getScript('<path to this script>');`.
+If you are converting URL Shortcuts to iframes then one or more of them could have it as the underlying URL.

+If you just want to display fixed URLs in each iframe, then that's all you need to do.
+Clicking the shortcut above will run the script and do the conversions for you.

+If you want to be able to dynamically change which iframe is targetted by URL Shortcuts, or want to reset the iframe to it's default contents, you will need to use extra URL Shortcuts with the URL `javascript: anideatiletoiframe( index );` where `index` is the integer index of the iframe in the arrays in the script (which will start from 0).

 ### To do
 * There needs to be a more flexible way of filtering the URL Shortcuts.